Twin-Ports-Coders/TPCG/README.md

   + Ongoing projects/collaborations
   + And ways to get involved

-Any questions can be directed to andrea.borich22-at-gmail.com or nate.pollesch-at-gmail.com
+Any questions can be directed to andrea dot borich22-at-gmail dot com or nate dot pollesch-at-gmail dot com

 ### Meeting Schedule
 | Date | Topic | Presenter |